adamghill/dj-toml-settings/README.md

 > Load Django settings from a TOML file

 `dj-toml-settings` reads settings from a TOML file.
-By default, both `pyproject.toml` and `django.toml` files are parsed for settings under the `[tool.django]` section.
+By default, both `pyproject.toml` and `django.toml` files are parsed for settings in the `[tool.django]` namespace.

 ```toml
 # pyproject.toml